Patent Drawing Examples: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 - Describe in enough detail so that another inventor, using your description, could re-create your invention.

 - Describe why your method works best over other methods.

 - Provide an example of your invention's use.

 - Review and edit your work: Check for typos, consistency, grammar, numerals, and terminology.
 A separate list can be useful if you aren't the best editor or fact checker.

 - Let an attorney take care of draft claims.

 Need Help With a Design Patent?

 If you need help filing a design patent or have questions about patent drawing examples, you can post a job request and connect with attorneys through the UpCounsel markeplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.